IVSoftware/theloailist/README.md

 [![screenshot][1]][1]

+Your [code](https://stackoverflow.com/q/74843259/5438626) shows you are on the right track!
 Binding the `TheLoaiGrid.DataSource` to the `TheLoaiList` that's _good_ because you can change what's in the `DataGridView` by changing `TheLoaiList`.

-Next, one option is to have the _items_ in the list can work like that, too, so that when you do your loop, you can work with the _data_ not the `DataGridViewRow`:
+The next step you might want to try is making the _items_ in the list work the same way (using binding) so that when you do your loop, you can modify the _data_ not the `DataGridViewRow`:

-    // Now perform change the value on the Data not the DataGridView foreach (TheLoai theLoai in TheLoaiList)
+    foreach (TheLoai theLoai in TheLoaiList)
     {
         theLoai.SoTuaSach = "10";